ooni/spec/backends/bk-003-collector.md

 Upon receiving a request to create a report, the collector:

-1. MUST validate that all the required fields are present and that their value is compliant with this specification, otherwise it MUST fail the HTTP transaction by returning a `4xx` response.

-3. if a policy is configured, MUST check whether the incoming request matches the policy, and return a `4xx` response otherwise.

-2. MAY perform implementation specific operations pertaining to open a report and, if these fail, MUST return a `5xx` response.
+1. MUST fail with `4xx` if any required field is missing and/or if any present field has an invalid value.

+2. MUST fail with `4xx` if the request is not compliant with its policies.

-3. MUST generate a report ID (see below) and MUST return a `5xx` error if generating the report ID fails.
+3. MUST fail with `5xx` if it cannot generate the report ID (see below) or if any other implementation dependent operation fails.

-3. will return a `200` response with the body described below.
+4. otherwise MUST return a `200` response with the body described below.

 In case of error, the collector MAY return a JSON body.
 In case of success, it MUST return a JSON body generated in compliance with